From, the Thinking Person’s Guide to Autism. October 25, 2012

 Neurophysiologist Gyorgy Buzsaki’s book, Rhythms of the Brain, discusses some of the electrical-neural processes in the brain which function rhythmically.
 His research focuses on the Hippocampus and may provide insight into the healing properties of hats lined with electrically conductive plastic for people with certain types of neurological disorders and brain injury.
 The hat may return some of the person’s electrical impulses back into the brain at the brain’s own rhythm.

 •Does the practitioner or vendor promise a blanket “cure” for unrelated disorders, such as grouping together allergies and autism; or autism and ADHD; or autism, diabetes, cancer, and allergies?

 The hat has to be worn consistently for a long time to work.
 It took years for the hats to help autistic children.
 The hat began to help an epileptic after three months and eventually cured him of his grand mal seizures.
 The total time frame for that cure is unknown.
 It also cured a person with migraine headaches after three years of wear.
 It helped a person with a brain injury from an auto accident.
-As of 2016 it is also helping nine brain injured persons.
+As of 2017 it is also helping nineteen brain injured persons.